 Most family law cases settle before reaching a trial.
-Mediation is required in most courts in Texas so don’t be surprised if you find yourself in a formal negotiation with your opposing party on more than one occasion.
-Your attorney will attend mediation with you and will be in charge of the ongoing discussions and communicating your settlement offers and counter-offers to the mediator.
+In most Texas courts, you will likely participate in formal negotiations with your opposing party during mediation.
+Your attorney will not only accompany you but also actively manage the ongoing discussions, relaying your settlement offers and counter-offers to the mediator.

 Questions about managing and succeeding in a family law case in Texas?
 Contact the Law Office of Bryan Fagan, PLLC

 The attorneys with the Law Office of Bryan Fagan, PLLC stand ready to represent you in your family law case.
 If you have any questions about this process or seek clarification on the information that we wrote about today please do not hesitate to contact our office.